foysal0322/projectAudacity/README.md

 See the `LICENSE` file for license details.

 ---
 For any issues or contributions, please open an issue or pull request on the repository.
+Or Email me at: `foysal0322@gmail.com`